 Step 1: Use case studies and examples of how others traveling the road with you have found or are finding success along the way.

 Step 2: Ask for and publish client testimonials.
-A 200-word testimonial can be more persuasive than 2,000 words of marketing copy.
+A 200-word testimonial is much more persuasive than 2,000 words of marketing copy.
+When you ask for a testimonial, one way to structure the request to get a helpful response is to ask:

 Step 3: Use research and statistics in your content to also help prove your points.